demirelarda/CartNShop/README.md

 ## Build
 * Clone this repository.
-* Get you own `google-services.json` file from Firebase.
+* Get your own `google-services.json` file from Firebase.
 * Put it into Project/app.
 And run the app.

 ## Release v1.0.0(Download APK File)